Updated: Feb 22

 Jesus Christ.
 Talk about bad timing.
 I explained our situation to Tyler and said I’d call him back after I had a chance to figure out logistics.

 Mom died a little after four o’clock the next morning.
-Jim brought the Challenger to the house around 11:00.
-She just missed the new car by a few hours; she missed my wedding by three weeks.
+Jim brought the Challenger to the house around 10:00.
+She just missed the new car by a few hours; she missed my wedding by three long weeks.

 A small Dodge Challenger Hot Wheels was buried along with my mother in her coffin.

 The real thing still sits covered in the garage at the cabin, showing fewer than 8,000 miles on the odometer.
-I fire it up when I visit.
-My heart still races every time she starts up.
+I fire it up when I visit and my heart still races every time she roars to life.

 A coughing spell brings me back to current times.
 Dad hasn’t eaten much of his soup and tells me he can’t have that much sodium.